 |District of Columbia||$75,480|

-What Tools & Technology do Production and Operating Worker Supervisors Use?
+Tools & Technologies Used by Production and Operating Worker Supervisors

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Production and Operating Worker Supervisors: